 Depending on your insurance, you may see changes during check-in:

-- The Centers for Medicare and Medicaid Services (CMS) require that we verify whether or not Medicare is your primary insurance at every visit.
+- The Centers for Medicare and Medicaid Services require that we verify whether or not Medicare is your primary insurance.
 This requires an additional form be completed prior to being seen.

 In general, the check-in process can take a little longer than previously, so it is more important than ever that patients arrive at least 15 minutes prior to their scheduled appointment time.

 Why am I receiving my bill in two parts?